 Time during which the faculty member is on leave, either with or without pay, will not be counted as part of the probationary period.
 Only full-time faculty members holding the rank of assistant professor, associate professor, professor, and professional librarian are eligible for tenure.

-Appointments to all other faculty ranks are on an annual basis and service under such appointments is not considered part of a probationary period for tenure consideration.
+Service during appointments to all other faculty ranks is not considered part of a probationary period for tenure consideration.